 4. At-Turaif District

-The origins of the At-Turaif district can be traced back to the 15th century when it was recognised as the first capital of Saudi Arabia.
+The origins of the At-Turaif district can be traced back to the 15th century when it was recognized as the first capital of Saudi Arabia.
 Located in the highest valley of the Old Diriyah region, At-Turaif District was created in the Najdi architecture style and was also declared as a UNESCO World Heritage Site in 2010.
 Sunni Islamic reformer, Sheikh Mohammad Bin Abdul Wahhab had a significant influence through his teachings and preaching, where At-Turaif was vital in shaping religion and politics in Saudi Arabia.
 Soon the Wahhabi movement started to spread became part of Saudi Arabia’s Islamic history – making this district one of the most important historic Islamic places in Saudi Arabia.
 Some of the ruins have been re-built and structures can still be seen today.

 Khaybar is an oasis located north of Medina